-Academic credit units (CU) define the amount of university-level credit to be awarded for successful completion of a course and will be displayed on the transcript or, in the case of transfer credit, of study elsewhere.
+Academic credit units (CU) define the amount of credit awarded for successful completion of a course and is displayed on the transcript or, in the case of transfer credit, of study elsewhere.
 A frequent criterion used in judging credit units would be the expected student effort in the course.
-Hours of instruction can also be a component of this value, so that a course which requires a minimum of 33 instructional course hours of lecture, at 3 instructional hours per week over 13 weeks, is often valued at 3 credit units.
+Hours of instruction are also a component of this value with a course requiring approximately 33-39 instructional course hours of lecture per 3 credit units.
 Courses may be offered with any whole number of credit units.

-Courses offered to meet requirements for a non-degree level diploma or certificate will have credit units at the non-degree level, in contrast to degree-level credit units, attached to them.
-The value of these non-degree level credit units compared to degree-level credit units is established by the college concerned.
+Courses offered to meet requirements for a non-degree level diploma or certificate will have courses with credit units at the non-degree level, in contrast to degree-level classes with degree-level credit units, attached to them.
+Non-degree level credit units are attached to courses appropriate for post-secondary training but not classified as degree-level courses.
+Non-degree level courses are numbered 010 - 099.
+The value of these non-degree level credit units compared to degree-level credit units is established by the college concerned in consultation with the registrar.